Big, bigger, Phuket

 Prices can vary depending on the model and rental location.
 Generally, you can expect to pay around 250 baht (~ 6.8 EUR / 7.5 USD) per day.

 Opt for a newer model with good brakes.
-While the roads in Phuket are generally in good condition compared to the rest of Southeast Asia, the traffic can be heavy, so caution is necessary.
+While the roads in Phuket are generally in fine condition compared to the rest of Southeast Asia, the traffic can be heavy, so caution is necessary.

 If you’re renting a scooter for an extended period, you can often negotiate a discount, so don’t hesitate to ask for a better price before finalising the deal.